korsveien/cmkpreview/cmkpreview.md

 ## Update Customer Managed Key on the CMK enabled Flexible Server

+Prerequisites:

+* AAD user managed identity in region where Postgres Flex Server will be created.
+Follow this [tutorial](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/qs-configure-portal-windows-vm) to create identity.
+* Key Vault with key in region where Postgres Flex Server will be created.
+Follow this [tutorial](https://docs.microsoft.com/azure/key-vault/general/quick-create-portal) to create Key Vault and generate key.

 Follow steps below to update CMK on CMK enabled Flexible Server:
 * Navigate to Azure Database for PostgreSQL - Flexible Server create blade via Azure Portal.
 * Navigate to Data Encryption (preview) screen under Security tab